-At March 31, 2019, we had \$4,053 of cash and cash equivalents compared to \$3,627 at December 31, 2018.
-During the first three months of 2019, we used the proceeds from the issuance of long-term debt and internally generated funds to fund the cash requirements discussed above and to pay dividends.
+At September 30, 2019, we had \$2,030,568 of cash and cash equivalents compared to \$3,627 at December 31, 2018.
+The cash and cash equivalents balance at September 30, 2019 includes \$1,968,123 of proceeds from the April 2019 financings held in an interest-bearing account to fund the Peoples acquisition.
+During the first nine months of 2019, we used the proceeds from the issuance of common stock, tangible equity units, long-term debt, and internally generated funds to fund the cash requirements discussed above, deposit financing proceeds into an interest-bearing account, and to pay dividends.

-At March 31, 2019, our \$550,000 unsecured revolving credit facility, which expires in December 2023, had \$83,302 available for borrowing.
-At March 31, 2019, we had short-term lines of credit of \$135,500, of which \$102,936 was available for borrowing.
-One of our short-term lines of credit is an Aqua Pennsylvania \$100,000 364-day unsecured revolving credit facility with four banks, which is used to provide working capital, and as of March 31, 2019, \$67,436 was available for borrowing.
+At September 30, 2019, our \$550,000 unsecured revolving credit facility, which expires in December 2023, had \$532,362 available for borrowing.
+Additionally, at September 30, 2019, we had short-term lines of credit of \$135,500, of which \$125,500 was available for borrowing.
+One of our short-term lines of credit is an Aqua Pennsylvania \$100,000 364-day unsecured revolving credit facility with four banks, which is used to provide working capital, and as of September 30, 2019, \$90,000 was available for borrowing.
 Our short-term lines of credit of \$135,500 are subject to renewal on an annual basis.
 Although we believe we will be able to renew these facilities, there is no assurance that they will be renewed, or what the terms of any such renewal will be.

-The Company's consolidated balance sheet historically has had a negative working capital position whereby routinely our current liabilities exceed our current assets.
+As a result of the proceeds raised from the April 2019 financings that are being held for funding the Peoples acquisition the Company has a positive working capital position as of September 30, 2019.
+However, historically, the Company's consolidated balance sheet has had a negative working capital position whereby our current liabilities routinely exceed our current assets.
 Management believes that internally generated funds along with existing credit facilities and the proceeds from the issuance of long-term debt, common equity, and tangible equity units will be adequate to provide sufficient working capital to maintain normal operations and to meet our financing requirements for at least the next twelve months.